Naked (Ava Max song)

-"Naked" is a song by American singer Ava Max, released through Atlantic Records on September 18, 2020, from her debut studio album Heaven & Hell (2020).
-The song was written by Max, Bonnie McKee, Eden xo, Parrish Warrington, Diederik van Elsas, and Cirkut, while produced by Cirkut and Trackside.
+"Naked" is a song by American singer Ava Max, released through Atlantic Records on September 18, 2020, as the only promotional single from her debut studio album Heaven & Hell (2020).
+The song was written by Max, Bonnie McKee, Eden xo, Parrish Warrington, Diederik van Elsas and Cirkut, while produced by Cirkut and Trackside.
 It is a pop, dance-pop, electropop, and synth-pop song containing synthesizers and bass guitar.
 The lyrics depict the perception of Max's internalized emotions being emphasized past her physical appearance.

 "Naked" received generally positive reviews from music critics; some praised the production, while other reviewers criticized the lyrics.
 The song peaked at number 38 on the New Zealand Hot Singles chart.
 An accompanying music video was directed by Hannah Lux Davis and was released on September 18, 2020.
 It depicts Max as an orange-haired alien, who was compared to Milla Jovovich's character from the science fiction film The Fifth Element (1997).